 Enable iD and Centro have signed a formal agreement to jointly develop MyJrny, a unique application that allows people to combine personal data with travel network information.
 The application aims to deliver tailored journey planning information more efficiently than existing mapping services, which typically lack real-time awareness.

-Instead of prioritising information based on historic data or commercially-driven offers that ignore personal context, MyJrny prioritises personal data, giving individuals full control of what information they use to plan their journey.
+Instead of prioritizing information based on historic data or commercially-driven offers that ignore personal context, MyJrny prioritizes personal data, giving individuals full control of what information they use to plan their journey.
 The service will comprise an online dashboard for transport operating companies and commercial partners alongside a consumer-focused mobile application, initially for Apple iOS and Android phones.